- 1 Platform and network

 - Multi-tenancy—The partitioning capacity for a platform to host and manage tenants.
 Each tenant is configured individually and separately.

-Here is a more in-depth description of the characteristics of the three levels of the private edition architecture:
+The following sections provide a more in-depth description of the characteristics of the three levels of the private edition architecture.

 A unit is composed of the following: